Concord Park Place: History

 Until the 1960s, the site was used as farmland.
 At that time Canadian Tire built a large distribution facility and retail store on the site.
 The buildings were surrounded by single-family homes built in the 1950s and 1960s.
 In 1999, Canadian Tire began the process of moving their distribution centre to Brampton, Ontario, and the retail store was relocated to nearby Provost and Sheppard Avenue East.
 Canadian Tire then sold the site to the developer Concord Adex.
 Demolition of the old buildings began in 2007.

-In 2015 the first phase of the development was completed, consisting of four buildings – Discovery (buildings A, B) and Discovery II (buildings D, E) – located to the north of an IKEA store.
-Early phases of the development were criticised for being located far away from Bessarion station, however Concord Adex notes that the development and the community centre will increase ridership at the station.
+The first phase of the development was completed in 2015, consisting of four buildings – Discovery (buildings A, B) and Discovery II (buildings D, E) – located to the north of an IKEA store.
+Early phases of the development were criticised for being located far away from Bessarion station.
+However, Concord Adex notes that the development and the community centre will increase ridership at the station.

-In January 2020, the 8 acre Ethennonnhawahstihnen' Park was opened.
+In January 2020, the 8 acre Ethennonnhawahstihnen' (Etta-nonna wasti-nuh) Park was opened.
 The name - which means "where they had a good, beautiful life" in Wendat - was chosen as a Wendat archaeological site was nearby to the site.